Yesterday's News: Benchmarking Multi-Dimensional Out-of-Distribution Generalization of Misinformation Detection Models: Experiments and Results

 We compare the performance of the fine-tuned models to that of \texttt{llama-3-8b-instruct}\footnote{\href{https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct}{https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct}} \cite{dubeyLlamaHerdModels2024}, prompted to determine reliability of an article in a 0-shot setting with $512$ token context (see Appendix \ref{app:llm-inference}).

 Despite the LLMs parameter count and the recency of its pre-training data, we find \texttt{llama-3-8b-instruct} to be inferior to the fine-tuned models as for the purpose of article-level reliability classification.
 It manages an MCC of $\mathbf{0.25}$, compared to our fine-tuning models achieving $\mathbf{0.46}$ on ID years, and $\mathbf{0.33}$ on OoD years.
-With the advent of LLM-based search engines, this is a somewhat worrying result, and aligns with recent findings of other works \cite{liuEvaluatingVerifiabilityGenerative2023, yangAccuracyPoliticalBias2024}.

 The use of this modestly sized LLM already incurs a computational cost far greater than that of the fine-tuning models.
 In our experiments, using a single A100 GPU, the LLM took \textasciitilde$70$ hours to yield a prediction for all articles in the corpus, whereas each of the fine-tuning models were trained and evaluated in \textasciitilde$12.5$ hours.
 For deployment scenarios where the amount of compute necessary for inference far exceeds that of training, this difference will likely be more pronounced, and platforms with a large influx of text (i.e., social media networks) will need to balance the substantial computational overhead of model inference with classification performance.